raku-community-modules/XML-Query/README.md

 ## Introduction

-XML::Query is a jQuery-like XML query engine for Perl 6.
+XML::Query is a jQuery-like XML query engine for Raku.
-It works with the [XML](https://github.com/supernovus/exemel) library to provide a flexible and easy method of querying for specific XML/XHTML nodes.
+It works with the [XML](https://github.com/raku-community-modules/XML) library to provide a flexible and easy method of querying for specific XML/XHTML nodes.

 Unlike jQuery, XML::Query is for querying and travsersing XML structures only,